 - Butcher paper

-- Cut the design you want to use for sublimation from Infusible Ink or print with a sublimation printer.
+Cut the design you want to use for sublimation from Infusible Ink, or print with a sublimation printer.
 Here I just cut the snowflake and weeded it.
-Then apply ink side down onto the flocking and tape into place.
-NOTE: You will need to use heat resistant tape.
+Then, apply the design ink side down onto the flocking and tape it into place.

-- Add your EasyPress mat inside your shirt and cover it with butcher paper.
-Add butcher paper over the top of your design before pressing.
+Add your EasyPress mat inside your shirt and cover it with butcher paper.
+Add butcher paper over your design before pressing.
 This will protect your surfaces from the ink.

-This process is so easy but can make a really big impact!
-I chose a light blue over the top of my flocking here but you can also go bold!
+This process is so easy, but it can make a really big impact!
+I chose to add a light blue over my flocking here, but you can also go bold!

 Free Hello Winter SVG

-I am also offering up the SVG I used to make this shirt for free.
-Just subscribe to our newsletter in the box below and the file will be sent directly to your email address.
-Look for a box below with a picture of the file you want and add in your information.
-If you already get our newsletter, just sign up again as you will not be subscribed to anything further.
+I am offering up the SVG I used to make this shirt for free.
+Just subscribe to our newsletter in the box below, and the file will be sent directly to your email address.
+Look for a box below with a picture of the file you want, and add your information.
+If you already get our newsletter, just sign up again and you will not be subscribed to anything further.

 Please note that this file is for personal use only.
 You can contact me to ask about commercial use or if you have issues with your download.

 Now use your file to create this cute shirt and so much more!
-Using flocked HTV is so much easier than you think it is!
+Using flocked HTV is so much easier than you think!
 Grab a sheet and give it a try.
-I think you will love the effect it has on your projects.
+I think you will love the effect it gives on your projects.

 - Sublimation on cotton with flocked iron-on